 This healthy and flavorful Japanese Kani Salad is so easy to whip up, and it's absolutely amazing when tossed in a light and refreshing ponzu mayonnaise dressing!
 It's guaranteed to be a hit with your entire family!

-- 5 oz imitation crab meat (kanikama) (I use 1 package (140 g) of Japanese kanikama)
+- 5 oz imitation crab meat (kanikama) (142 g; I used 1 package of Japanese brand of kanikama)

 Cut the imitation crab in half (if necessary) and shred it.
 Peel the English cucumber with a stripe pattern.
 Cut the cucumber in half lengthwise and diagonally cut into thin slices.